 first meeting between these two teams since 2003 (a 27-24 Bengals win) should

-be very interesting, Seattle's defense is further along
+be very interesting,

-and a contributing author to Pro Football Prospectus 2007.
+Doug Farrar is the Editor-in-Chief of Seahawks.NET, a staff writer for Football Outsiders, and a contributing author to Pro Football Prospectus 2007.
 Feel free to e-mail him here.